 4. Don’t Neglect Grease Traps

 If your commercial facility deals with grease or oil, regular maintenance of grease traps is crucial.
 Neglecting grease trap maintenance can result in clogged drains and foul odors.
-Implement a cleaning schedule specifically for grease traps to ensure their optimal functionality.
+Implement a cleaning service for your grease traps to ensure their optimal functionality.

 5. Avoid Flushing Non-Flushable Items